Jin-HoMLee/youtube-badminton-shot-labeler/README.md

 ## Credits

 The badminton shots glossary [badminton_shots_glossary.json](app/badminton_shots_glossary.json) in this repository is adapted and modified from [WorldBadminton.com Glossary](https://www.worldbadminton.com/glossary.htm).

+Special thanks to GitHub Copilot Chat Assistant for guidance and coding help during development.

+Developed by Jin-HoMLee.